wko27/blog/_posts/2017-12-14-Karat-Summit.md

 categories: [poems]
 ---

+Little poem for the first Karat Interviewer Summit:

 *fears of the future and praise for the past<br>
 scaling and growing too slow or too fast?<br>
 what is the mission, the values, the goal?<br>